helloitsdani/nodecg-twitchie/README.md

 twitchie.stream.info.on('change', updateStreamInfo)
 ```

-### Events and Replicants

-For a full list of all the events you can subscribe to, and the data Twitchie makes available through replicants, please see the [Events and Replicants wiki page](https://github.com/helloitsdan/nodecg-twitchie/wiki/Events-and-Replicants).

 ### Custom requests with Twitchie

-The twitchie extension exposes an instance of the [Twitch library](https://github.com/d-fischer/twitch).
+The twitchie extension exposes an instance of the [twurple API library](https://twurple.js.org/).
 If you want to query the Twitch API directly, you can access it through `nodecg.extensions['nodecg-twitchie'].api`.

 ## Configuring Twitchie

 In order to use Twitchie, you'll need to enable Twitch logins on your NodeCG instance, as we use this authentication to connect to the Twitch API and chat.
-Instructions on how to do this can be found in the [NodeCG documentation](http://nodecg.com/tutorial-nodecg-configuration.html).
+Instructions on how to do this can be found in the [NodeCG documentation](https://www.nodecg.dev/docs/nodecg-configuration).

 Please make sure you've included `user_read channel:read:subscriptions user:read:broadcast chat:read chat:edit` in your scopes!